AdamGonda/adamgonda.com/_posts/2022-06-07-Find-unique-ids.md

 We have to discover all the leaves of the tree to get all the ids and then return the unique ones.

-First I create a function called to `discover`, as the name implies its job is to recursively go through the data structure.
+First I create a function called `discover`, as the name implies its job is to recursively go through the data structure.

 ```js
 function discover(node) {